Wave-Play/robo.js/README.md

 ## License 📜

-We're all about freedom, so we've got you covered with the permissive [MIT License](LICENSE)!
+We're all about freedom, so we've got you covered with the permissive **[MIT License](LICENSE)**!
 Go wild and build amazing bots without worrying about legalities.

 ## Contributors